pipecat-ai/aws-deepgram-workshop/README.md

 pcc agent start aws-deepgram-workshop --use-daily
 ```

-This will return a URL, which you can use to connect to your running agent.
-TKTKTK add Twilio instructions here
+This will return a URL, which will open a Daily Prebuilt room that you can use to interact with your running agent.

+To set up Twilio integration, follow the [Pipecat Cloud instructions here](https://docs.pipecat.daily.co/pipecat-in-production/telephony/twilio-mediastreams#twilio-setup) for the Twilio configuration.
+Your botfile should already have the needed configuration for the Twilio transport.

-## Part 3: Build a custom UI
+## Part 3 (Optional): Customize the UI

-TKTKTK
+There's a new Pipecat front-end library you can use to build your own custom UI.
+Check out the [Pipecat Voice UI Kit](https://github.com/pipecat-ai/voice-ui-kit) to learn more about it!

+This repo also contains a partial implementation of a custom UI in the `advanced-console` directory.
+(We're still working out some of the export details from voice-ui-kit, so there's some duplicated code to manage imports.)
+You can `cd advanced-console; npm i; npm run dev` to run it locally.

+It features some light customization to display the Specialist's 'thinking' and speech.
+Search "specialist" in the code to see the relevant components.

+You can run this UI locally and connect to an agent that's also running locally using the SmallWebRTCTransport.
+Instructions for pointing this UI at an agent running on Pipecat Cloud are coming soon.

 ## Part 4: What's next?